renatozr/renatozr/README.md

 ## About me

-- :mag: Exploring new technologies and developing software solutions;
+- :mag: Exploring new technologies and developing software solutions
-- 🎓 Studying Systems Analysis and Development at Instituto Infnet;<!-- - 💼 Working as a {position} at {company}; -->
+- 🎓 Studying Systems Analysis and Development at Instituto Infnet<!-- - 💼 Working as a {position} at {company} -->
-- 🌱 Learning more about Next.js and Nest.js.
+- 🌱 Learning more about Next.js and Nest.js

 ## Hard skills